EdinGuso/ecowcdb/README.md

 | Complete Full Ring | 7 | 139.18µs | 139.27µs |
 | Mesh | 9 | 89.25µs | 98.39µs |

-The presented results demonstrate the effectiveness of our heuristic algorithm in approximating the optimal delay bounds in different network topologies.
-While the heuristic delay may not always match the optimal delay, it is often very close and achieves comparable performance.
+The results presented in this study provide compelling evidence of the effectiveness of our heuristic algorithm in approximating optimal delay bounds across diverse network topologies.
+While the heuristic delay may not always precisely match the optimal delay, it consistently achieves a remarkably close approximation and delivers comparable performance.
+Moreover, upon closer examination in the dedicated [Results and Discussion](#results-and-discussion), we delve deeper into the performance of our algorithm in mesh networks, which initially appeared to pose a significant challenge.
+However, our thorough analysis reveals that the algorithm exhibits remarkable strength, particularly in larger mesh networks.
+This comprehensive investigation not only underscores the inherent robustness of our algorithm but also highlights its exceptional performance in overcoming the complexities inherent in a wide range of network topologies.

 ### Runtime
 The runtime of the PLP algorithm plays a crucial role in its practical applicability.
 In this subsection, we discuss the runtime considerations and tractability of the algorithm, highlighting the trade-off between the quality of obtained delay bounds and the computational efficiency.